Legal aid in proceedings in France

 Warning

-If the procedure takes place within another State of the European Union (except Denmark), the way in which legal aid is obtained shall be other rules.
-If the procedure takes place abroad (outside the European Union)However, you must contact the authorities of the country concerned directly for information on the legal aid available.
+If the procedure takes place within another State of l' (except Denmark), the manner in which legal aid is obtained shall be other rules.
+If the procedure takes place abroad (excluding {circumflex over (X)}), you must contact the authorities of the country concerned directly to find out about the legal aid available.

 To find out if you are eligible for legal aid, you can use a simulator: